National Science Foundation

 Grant in 2021

-Arieca LLC, established in 2018 and based in Pittsburgh, Pennsylvania, specializes in the development and distribution of Thubber, a thermally conductive rubber composite.
-This innovative material merges the elasticity of soft silicone rubber with the thermal conductivity of metal, making it suitable for applications such as circuit wiring, sensors, and passive heat exchangers.
-Arieca's product addresses heat management challenges in various industries, enabling manufacturers to utilize an alternative rubber solution that enhances electronic performance while ensuring safe interaction with human users.
+Arieca LLC, founded in 2018 and based in Pittsburgh, Pennsylvania, specializes in the development and distribution of Thubber, a thermally conductive rubber composite.
+This innovative material merges the compliance and elasticity of soft silicone rubber with the thermal conductivity of metal, making it suitable for various applications such as circuit wiring, sensors, and passive heat exchangers.
+Arieca's product addresses heat management challenges in the electronics industry, enhancing performance while ensuring safe interactions between devices and users.
+By providing an alternative to traditional rubber, Arieca aims to improve the efficiency of electronic components across multiple sectors.

 FloBio